mpatacchiola/blog/_posts/2017-03-14-dissecting-reinforcement-learning-6.markdown

 ---
 layout: post
 title:  "Dissecting Reinforcement Learning-Part.6"
-date:   2017-05-30 09:00:00 +0000
+date:   2017-08-14 09:00:00 +0000
 description: This blog series explains the main ideas and techniques used in reinforcement learning.
-In this post Reinforcement Learning applications, Black jack, Mountain Car, Robotic Arm, Bomb Disposal Rover.
+In this post Reinforcement Learning applications, Multi-Armed Bandit, Mountain Car, Inverted Pendulum, Drone Landing, Hard Problems.
 It includes complete Python code.
 author: Massimiliano Patacchiola
 type: reinforcement learning
-comments: false
+comments: true
-published: false
+published: true
 ---

 Hello folks!
 Welcome to the sixth episode of the "Dissecting Reinforcement Learning" series.
 Until now we saw how reinforcement learning works.
 However we applied most of the techniques to the robot cleaning example.
 I decided to follow this approach because I think that the same example applied to different techniques can help the reader to better understand what changes from one scenario to the other.